n_build_threads. Controls the number of threads used to build

 be neighbor data for each item in the test data, but the neighbors and distances

-should refer to items in training data (i.e. the data used to build the model).n_neighbors
+should refer to items in training data (i.e. the data used to build the model).n_neighbors parameter is now correctly ignored in model generation if

-didn't do anything.This release is mainly to allow for some internal changes to keep compatibility with RcppAnnoy, used for the nearest neighbor calculations.
+pre-calculated nearest neighbor data is provided.grain_size didn't do anything.This release is mainly to allow for some internal changes to keep compatibility with RcppAnnoy, used for the nearest neighbor calculations.

-now note that the
+umap and tumap now note that the

-list are subject to change and not intended to be part
+contents of the model list are subject to change and not intended to be part

 of the uwot public API.
-I recommend not relying on the structure of the model
+I recommend not relying on the structure of the model,

 especially if your package is intended to appear on CRAN or Bioconductor, as any

-breakages will delay future releases of uwot to CRAN.metric = "correlation"
+breakages will delay future releases of uwot to CRAN.metric = "correlation" a distance based on the Pearson

 correlation (https://github.com/jlmelville/uwot/issues/22).
 Supporting this